garykac/shinjuku/README.md

 Each region contains 1 or more train stations and these stations have lines that identify potential connections to other stations.
 Some stations have a _sakura_ icon to indicate that stores built there are allowed to be upgraded to a department store.

-On the right side of the board is the customer queue (④ ③ ② ①).
+On the bottom of the board is the customer queue (④ ③ ② ①).
 Customers will accumulate here before moving on to the map.

 ### Cards